How to add icon set to Iconify

 See Open Source Initiative for more licenses.

+- Icon set should be useful to community.
 If icon set is specific to your website, it is not really useful to other developers.

+- Icons, not pictures.
 Icon sets must contain only icons, which can be used as a small icon, not as a large image.
 Collections of vector images with high details, that are meant to be used as large images are not acceptable.

 If you are new to icon design, Google Material Icons website has excellent guidelines for designing icons.